Simon Brodkin: Early life

-Brodkin was born in Camden Town, London on 29 September 1977.
-Brodkin attended the independent University College School, Hampstead, in the London Borough of Camden.
-Brodkin studied medicine at the University of Manchester, graduating in 2001.
+Brodkin was born in Hampstead Garden Suburb, London on 29 September 1977.
+He is Jewish.
+Brodkin attended the independent University College School, Hampstead, in the London Borough of Camden and studied medicine at the University of Manchester, graduating in 2001.
 He practised medicine in Manchester city hospitals until 2007, when he began performing stand-up comedy full-time.

 Career

 Stand-up

 Brodkin performed his first solo comedy show at the Edinburgh Festival Fringe in 2006, titled Simon Brodkin: Everyone But Himself.

 In his Lee Nelson stand-up routine, Brodkin's character typically interacts with his audience, telling them about his life, asking them questions, then replying with responses that reflect his world view, his own ignorance or his own stereotypically antisocial attitudes.
 His act is peppered with slang words.

 In character as Lee Nelson, he briefly stood as a candidate in the 2013 South Shields by-election.
 He withdrew because the BBC would not have been able to broadcast his shows during the electoral campaign due to their code of impartiality.

 Brodkin also performs a selection of other characters, including Jason Bent, an unintelligent Premiership footballer with a Merseyside accent.
 Other characters have included the sleazy and incompetent Dr. Bob.

-In recent years Brodkin has been performing stand-up as himself and is currently on tour with his new show Troublemaker until the end of 2021, with extra dates added for 2022.
+Brodkin has performed stand-up as himself, touring Troublemaker in 2021 and 2022.